vmayoral/robot_hacking_manual/1_case_studies/0_cobot/README.md

 In 2017, IOActive, a world-leader firm in cybersecurity services opened a report [^21] where among others, described several flaws found in Universal Robots collaborative robots.
 These included: [RVD#6: UR3, UR5, UR10 Stack-based buffer overflow](https://github.com/aliasrobotics/RVD/issues/6), [RVD#15: Insecure transport in Universal Robots's robot-to-robot communications](https://github.com/aliasrobotics/RVD/issues/15), [RVD#34: Universal Robots Controller supports wireless mouse/keyboards on their USB interface](https://github.com/aliasrobotics/RVD/issues/34), [RVD#672: CB3.1 3.4.5-100 hard-coded public credentials for controller](https://github.com/aliasrobotics/RVD/issues/672), [RVD#673: CB3.1 3.4.5-100 listen and execution of arbitrary URScript code](https://github.com/aliasrobotics/RVD/issues/673).

-In late 2019 I re-engaged with this work and started reseaching how insecure these popular robots were.
+In late 2019 I re-engaged with this work and started researching how insecure these popular robots were.
 As of 2021, these flaws remain an issue in affecting most of the robots from Universal Robots.
 Here're some of the novel findings my research led to:

 | CVE ID | Description | Scope    |  CVSS    | Notes  |
 |--------|-------------|----------|----------|--------|